Golf - Meaning of Word Golf

-One of the most common misconceptions is that the word GOLF is an acronym for Gentlemen Only Ladies Forbidden.
-This at least is definitely not true.
+A common misconception is that the word GOLF is an acronym for Gentlemen Only Ladies Forbidden.
+This is a 20th century joke and definitely not true.

-It is now generally accepted that the word 'golf' is derived from a word meaning 'club', though this in turn may have older cognate roots dating back to ancient times.
+It is now accepted that the 'golf' is derived from an old word meaning 'club', though this in turn may have older cognate roots dating back to ancient times.

 The first documented mention of the word 'golf' is in Edinburgh on 6th March 1457, when King James II banned 'ye golf', in an attempt to encourage archery practice, which was being neglected.

-Before the creation of dictionaries, there was no standardised spelling of any given word.
-People wrote words phonetically.
-Goff, gowf, golf, goif, goiff, gof, gowfe, gouff and golve have all been found in documents in Scotland.
+Before the creation of dictionaries, there was no standardised spelling of any word.
+People wrote phonetically.
+Goff, gowf, golf, goif, goiff, gof, gowfe, gouff and golve have all been found in Scottish documents.